SakkiWakki/Warship-Game/README.md

 # Warship-Game
-AP Computer Science A project made in Elipse<br />
+AP Computer Science A project made in Eclipse<br />
 Uses JavaFX to create a game.